krystal/schmersion/README.md

 ## Linting

 Schmersion can help make sure you write the correct commit messages too.
-To enable this, you need to run `schmersion setup-linting` eahc time your clone your repository.
+To enable this, you need to run `schmersion setup-linting` each time your clone your repository.
 This will install some git pre-commit hooks that will validate your commit message comply with the requirements for the repository specified in the config file.

 ## Other commands